clickataxi/api-documentation/index.md

 layout: default
 ---

-The Click A Taxi API provides the ability to create and retrieve required information in order to book taxis globally.
+The Drivr API provides the ability to create and retrieve required information in order to book taxis globally.

 ## Introduction

-Every URL is in the format https://api.clickataxi.com/:resource[/:action[?:params]] such as https://api.clickataxi.com/places/nearby to get a list of nearby places.
+Every URL is in the format https://api.drivr.com/:resource[/:action[?:params]] such as https://api.drivr.com/places/nearby to get a list of nearby places.

 Every request must include a `User-Agent` header with your application name and an url or email address.
 We need this for tracking purposes and we might contact you in case this information isn't probably filled out.
 An example of a good header would be `FooBooking-Version5 (http://foo-bookings.com/)`.
 Requests without this header might get a `400 Bad Request` in future versions of the API.

 The `Accept` header specifies which format to return.
 Only `application/json` is supported.

-Returned format may be overridden by appending a format parameter to a request e.g. https://api.clickataxi.com/companies?format=json.
+Returned format may be overridden by appending a format parameter to a request e.g. https://api.drivr.com/companies?format=json.

-Clients must include an `Accept` header with a custom Click A Taxi mime type to specify which version of the API to use e.g.
+Clients must include an `Accept` header with a custom Drivr mime type to specify which version of the API to use e.g.

-	application/vnd.clickataxi[.version]+[type]
+	application/vnd.drivr[.version]+[type]

 If this header isn't specified the latest API version is used but it's highly recommended to specific a specific version since future revisions might not be fully backward compatible.